Kenny vs. Spenny: Premise

 Kenneth "Kenny" Joel Hotz and Spencer "Spenny" Nolan Rice are two childhood best friends who compete against each other in a series of competitions.
 The loser of each competition must suffer a humiliation chosen by the winner.

 The show's comedy depended on the polarizing personalities of Hotz and Rice, who are respectively extroverted and neurotic.
 Hotz embraced devious tactics during the show and often cheated, found loopholes in the rules for a competition, and intimidated Rice with insults, elaborate schemes and manipulation.

 In contrast, Rice rarely cheated and tried to compete honestly.
 He felt he could retain some dignity if he promoted awareness of social or political causes, such as promoting awareness of climate change during "Who Can 69 The Longest?" or Irritable bowel syndrome during "Who Can Keep a Dump in their Pants the Longest?"

-However, Hotz's strategies and jokes made Rice increasingly paranoid and short-tempered towards Hotz and the production crew as the show progressed.
+However, Hotz's strategies and jokes made Rice increasingly paranoid and short-tempered towards both Hotz and the production crew as the show progressed.